 At any given time, you will find a huge selection of daypacks on ems.com.
-By any Which pack is right for you?
-Depending on how much you plan on carrying and for how long, the answer can be as simple as which style you like best and as complex as waist belt configuration.
-Here are a few thoughts and suggestions to simplify your buying decision..
+But which pack is right for you?
+Depending on how much you plan on carrying and for how long, the answer can be as simple as which style you like best, or as complex as waist belt configuration.
+Here are a few thoughts and suggestions to simplify your buying decision.

-Daypacks are the smallest of the backpack family, typically measuring between 1200 and 2500 cubic inches.
+Daypacks are the smallest of the backpack family, typically measuring between 1200 and 2500 cubic inches (~20 to 40 L).
 Unlike larger overnight backpacks, daypacks do not have an internal frame and are designed to carry loads of no more than 20 to 25 pounds.
 Many daypacks have been specialized for a particular activity or to carry specific gear.

 For hikes lasting two to six hours, plan on carrying water, a lunch, and possibly extra clothing, depending on the weather.
-The daypack should have padded shoulder straps as well as a sternum strap that reaches across the chest to stabilize the pack.
-A hydration sleeve for carrying a water bladder is a nice-to-have feature.
-Recommended size depends on what you carry.
-Typically 2000 cubic inches suffices for most day hikes.
-If carrying gear/clothes/food for others, you may need to graduate to a midsize backpack (2500 to 3500 cubic inches).
+Hiking daypacks should have padded shoulder straps as well as a sternum strap that reaches across the chest to stabilize the pack.

 Kids and teenagers shouldn't be carrying more than 10% - 15% of their body weight on their back.
 Anything more can invite back problems that last into adulthood.
 This means a 70 lb. child should carry a maximum of 10 pounds, while a 100-pound teenager should keep the load below 15 pounds.
 As such, it's a good idea to keep the pack's volume to a minimum.
 If the extra space isn't there, it's not going to get filled.

-It's most important to look for in a daypack for these less “outdoorsy” pursuits is an internal padded sleeve to protect your laptop or tablet.
+Arguably, the most important feature to look for in a daypack for these less “outdoorsy” pursuits is an internal padded sleeve to protect your laptop or tablet.
 The sleeve should be the correct size for your laptop and be padded on at least one side as well as the bottom.
 Organizer panels are also particularly useful for keeping pens/pencils, your phone, keys, and other small items easily accessible.

-Packs measuring between 1500 and 2100 cubic inches are plenty big enough for hauling your stuff around school or campus.
-Hiking packs can be almost any size, but if you choose one that's at least 1900 cubic inches, you will have enough capacity to handle most situations short of overnight camping.
+Packs measuring between 1500 and 2100 cubic inches (24 to 34 L) are plenty big enough for hauling your stuff around school or campus.
+Hiking packs can be almost any size, but if you choose one that's at least 1900 cubic inches (31 L), you’ll have enough capacity to handle most situations short of overnight camping.

-By using bungee cords and other creative packing methods, you can load the world onto a daypack, but your shoulders probably will never forgive you.
+By using bungee cords and other creative packing methods, you could load the world onto a daypack, but your back and shoulders would never forgive you.
 A daypack's suspension is designed to carry only so much.
-For loads of 20 pounds or more, think about investing in a full-size backpack that includes a solid internal or external frame and a well-padded waist belt designed to transfer the pack's weight to your hips.
+For loads of 20 pounds or more, think about investing in a full-size backpack that includes a solid frame and a well-padded waist belt designed to transfer the pack's weight to your hips.